 Andrew Jackson Grayson enlisted in Company F on May 31, 1861 and became the company's captain shortly thereafter.
 When the company disbanded, "Captain Jack" was still the commander of the Sharpshooters.
 One wonders what history he made.
 In a war that saw so much attrition, it was not unusual for a private soldier to find himself being chosen for the rank of an officer and, as superior officers were killed off or died or went home maimed or broken, to be promoted again.
 And yet Andrew Grayson was Captain of Company F for all four years of the war.

 One wants to think that it was his decision to stay with "his boys" and that he chose not to take on greater rank.
 It could be though that his performance was recognized as being adequate enough to supervise the company but he was not considered capable of taking on greater responsibility.
-Or, as with the case with many officers in both armies, he may have been sick and in hospital too often to be considered for promotion.
+Or, as was the case with many officers in both armies, he may have been sick and in hospital too often to be considered for promotion.
 Or it is possible that Capt.
 Grayson and the 45th were, as was the case with many of the mountain regiments, inclined to be a bit too "independent" and could be counted on to fight like devils when called upon, but were impossible to control otherwise.

 We'll never know.
 As for me, I prefer to think he simply and honorably wanted to fulfill his obligation to "his Bland boys" and remained with Company F throughout.
 Even with all the diaries, memoirs, and regimental histories that were written about the period, nobody took the time to chronicle the life of Andrew Jackson Grayson.
 All we know is that when the war ended, he dismissed the troops and went back to his mill along Little Walker Creek.